billythekid/coronadarts/README.md

     * Scoring stats
     * Scoring for all game types
     * Automatically update the game entry when scoring games
-* Embed Zoom meetings
+* Restyling

+## Technical roadmap

+* Add custom validators to entry types rather than in the module
 * Add headless mode and JSON/GraphQL API
-* Better styling
+* Embed Zoom meetings (competition level)
+* Move complex data stuff away from twig layer into module for consistency/reuse
+* Any [other issues](https://github.com/billythekid/coronadarts/issues) that come up